sjn/introducing-se/docs.md

 #### Contribute to this site 🚧

-Source code and content is on [Github](https://github.com/sjn/introducing-se/).
+Source code, content and issue tracker is on [Github](https://github.com/sjn/introducing-se/).

 \
 [🔙 *to start*](#)